 Human Factors research primarily lies in applying a scientifically rigorous, mixed methods approach to understanding users’ interactions with technology, systems or services within simulated and real-world environments.
-Put simply, we aim to better understand how people interact with 'stuff', and how this can lead to the design of better end products.
+Put simply, we aim to better understand how people interact with technology, and how this can lead to the design of better end products.
 One such application, which is the current focus of much of our research, surrounds Connected and Autonomous Vehicles (CAV - connected to the internet or other road users, and/or self-driving).
-This is an emerging field of research, both from a technological perspective (e.g. sensor fusion, Swarm Intelligence etc.) but also in terms of our social understanding (e.g. trust in automation, public acceptance etc.).
+CAV is an emerging field of research, both from a technological perspective (e.g. sensor fusion, Swarm Intelligence etc.) but also in terms of our social understanding (e.g. trust in automation, public acceptance etc.).

 Our research interests and capabilities include: